 Year after year, the margarita remains the single most-ordered cocktail in the United States.
 And why not?
-That perfect ratio of lime and tequila, sweet and sour, is a classic crowd pleaser.
+The best margaritas offer a perfect ratio of lime and tequila, sweet and sour, and are things of beauty.

 Also, we’re very concerned about avoiding scurvy, and while some people will tell you that’s not very likely to happen with a modern, non-seafaring diet, we still think it’s best to take in as much citrus juice as possible.
 If some tequila gets mixed in there, it’s just a delicious bonus, right?

-With all that in mind, here are a few of L.A.’s best margaritas around town to sip for yourself.
+With all that in mind, here are a few of L.A.’s best margaritas to sip for yourself.

 A Valley institution since 1956 (founded by the same family that first opened a restaurant on Olvera Street in the 1930s), Casa Vega has been shaking up margaritas for generations.
-The cantina’s classic margarita is the signature recipe of founder Rafael Vega, but there are 14 other options to pick from as well, available by glass or pitcher.
-(13301 Ventura Blvd., Sherman Oaks)
+The cantina’s classic margarita is the signature recipe of founder Rafael Vega, but there are 14 other options to pick from as well.
+13301 Ventura Blvd., Sherman Oaks; outdoor dining, indoor dining, and to-go available (no to-go on May 5, 2021).

 Not to be mistaken for Gracias Madre in WeHo (which we’ll address in a moment), this stylish newcomer is bringing Oaxacan fare and a deep mezcal and tequila program to an unexpected corner of Torrance.
 Try the smokey margarita, made with Los Javis mezcal and a spicy chili liqueur.
-(1261 Cabrillo Ave., Torrance)
+1261 Cabrillo Ave., Torrance, 801 N. Fairfax, West Hollywood, and 10426 National Blvd, Palms; outdoor dining, indoor dining, and to-go.

 If your ideal margarita is bright green and served in a salt-rimmed fishbowl, you probably already know all about Acapulco.
 Sure, the cocktail snobs might look askance, but they’re just jealous of the teeny bottle of Grand Marnier you’ve got dangling on the side of your drink.
-(722 N. Pacific Ave., Glendale)
+722 N. Pacific Ave., Glendale and 6270 Pacific Coast Highway, Long Beach; outdoor dining, indoor dining, and to-go.

 RELATED: The 25 Best Tacos in Los Angeles